-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1980.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Stack is shown as a purple triangle. (analysis methodology)

 Some of Stack’s most recently sponsored bills include...

 - H.R.
 7859 (96th): Refugee Education Assistance Act of 1980

 - H.R.
 7425 (96th): A bill to amend the Indochina Refugee Children Assistance Act of 1976 ...